Serious crash shuts down Hal Rogers/KY 30

-A serious crash at the intersection of Hal Rogers Parkway and KY 30 has the roadway, including Tobacco Road, shut down for a reconstruction investigation.
+A serious crash at the intersection of Hal Rogers Parkway and KY 30 shut down the roadway several hours last week as law enforcement officials conducted an accident reconstruction investigation.

-The London City Police and Laurel County Sheriff's Office is conducting a joint investigation into the two-vehicle crash that occurred around 3 p.m. today (Thursday).
+The London City Police and Laurel County Sheriff’s Office worked together in a joint investigation into the two-vehicle crash that occurred around 3 p.m.
+Thursday.

+The operator of the motorcycle was airlifted to the University of Kentucky Medical Center with serious injuries.
+Monticello Police Officer Jeramy Thompson, 50, had just left an in-service training class in London minutes before the collision, according to his department.

-The driver of the SUV was transported to Saint Joseph London.
+The driver of the SUV, 70-year-old Joan Gill of Annville, KY, was transported to Saint Joseph London.
 Day was unsure of the extent of her injuries.

-The names of the victims have not been released at this time.

-Day added that the cause of the accident is also unclear, but that the roadways of Hal Rogers Parkway and KY 30 will be closed.
-The closure will also affect traffic on Tobacco Road.
-Motorists are advised to find an alternative route.
+Published reports indicate the Nissan turned into the path of Officer Thompson, who was thrown from his motorcycle.

+Officers at the London Police Department confirmed that Thompson remains in serious condition at UK Medical Center at press time.

 Commented